MaeWoods/aocseq/README.md

-# Traceseq 0.0.1: Gene set tracing for the identification of cells in mixed populations with variable sequences.
+# Traceseq 0.0.1: Gene set tracing for the classification of cells in mixed populations.
 Based on T cell recptor activation and single cell pathway analysis

 **traceseq** is for analysis of multimodal immunosequencing data and can be used to predict and trace recently stimulated T cells in the blood with their gene expression transcripts.